frawau/aiotuya/README.md

 If the key is known, TuyaManager will create a TuyaDevice generic instance with raw_dps set, using itself as device manager.
 Upon receiving the device status data, Tuyamanager will try to figure out the type of device and create the proper instance using the application device manager to control the device.

+TuyaManager figures out the type of device it is dealing with by issuing a status request and inspecting the returned value.
+If an error is returned, ot will try sending a command.
+The reason for this is that my OC Switch, after powering up, will return a "json struct data unvalid" error to any status request until either, a button is pressed or a valid command is issued.
+The behaviour of Tuyamanager is meant to circumvent this problem.

 # Status